erickson-ureta/my-mp4-parser/README.md

 ## About

-This is a small program that parses media files using the ISO Base Media File Format (ISOBMFF), and displaying their metadata to the console.
+This is a small program that parses media files using the ISO Base Media File Format (ISOBMFF, ISO/IEC 14496-12), and displaying their metadata to the console.
 MPEG-4 (or MP4) is just another name for the ISO standard implementing ISOBMFF.

 This is just a little sideproject that basically reimplements already-existing